chrisdeeming/LiveUpdate/README.md

-# Live Update 4.0.1 for XenForo
+# Live Update 4.1.0 for XenForo

 _This add-on is not affiliated with XenForo Ltd._

-Polls the server more often to get current alerts and inboxes quicker.
-And shows an alert indicator in the favicon or a text based indicator in the title of the page.
+Thid add-on periodically polls the server to get the current alert/inbox count.
+If the count changes, that count can be displayed in any of the following locations:

+* In the title of the tab
+* In an icon overlaying the favicon
+* In a browser Notification

 ### Configuration

-To change the update interval go into the ACP and either type "Live Update" into search or navigate to Options > Live Updates Options.
+To change the update interval go into the ACP and either type "Live Update" into search or navigate to Options > Live Update Options.
 Change the "Live Update Interval" option to your desired update interval (in seconds).

 Users can also control the appearance of the count in their Preferences:

 ![Image of Preferences](https://xenforo.com/community/attachments/upload_2014-9-23_2-11-2-png.84793/)

+The ability to change these preferences depends on the user having permission to do so.

+Should the user not have this permission, their settings will be changed to whatever the default value is in Options > Live Update Options.
+The value here also dictates the default value for newly registered users on the forum.

 ### Credits

 * Robbo
 * Naatan
 * Chris D
+* Jake B